 Real estate fund manager Pamfleet is about to become part of a £421.4 billion ($522.2 billion) global asset management giant after the Hong Kong-headquartered firm signed a deal this week to sell a majority stake of its business to London’s Schroders PLC.

-Under the terms of the agreement, the value-add real specialist will soon become known as Schroder Pamfleet, with Andrew Moore set to stay on as chief executive, running the UK firm’s real estate investment business in the region.
+Under the terms of the agreement, the value-add specialist will soon become known as Schroder Pamfleet, with Andrew Moore set to stay on as chief executive, running the UK firm’s real estate investment business in the region.

 “We’re thrilled – very happy,” Moore told Mingtiandi in a call this evening, adding that, “The staff are very excited and very committed.”